BookIILoy/TextProj/README.md

 ```
 cd model
 ```
+!!!
+Important Don't forgot to run this part before run backend !!!
-2. Run all ToxicDetectModel.ipynb for export model that use in backend
+2. Run All ToxicDetectModel.ipynb and Scraping.ipynb for export model that use in backend

 ## How to run backend
 1. Move to backend folder